Reining in California’s Skyrocketing Diabetes Epidemic

 Prediabetes is, as it sounds, a condition in which someone’s elevated blood sugar levels put them on track to develop diabetes within a few years.
 It is estimated that 15% to 30% of people with prediabetes will have type 2 diabetes in five years; 70% will have diabetes later in their lives.

 According to the study, 55% of California adults now have either diabetes or prediabetes.
 Almost one-quarter of teens now have diabetes or prediabetes.
-Low-income populations and communities of color are the hardest hit.
+Populations with low incomes and communities of color are the hardest hit.
 We estimate that diabetes rates will increase another 80% over the next five years.
 In California, we’ll have 1.9 million more people with diabetes by 2020.

 Why?
-With limited availability of healthy food in low-income communities, a preponderance of soda and junk food marketing, and urban neighborhoods lacking safe places to play, we have slowly, quietly, and inadvertently created a world in which diabetes is the natural consequence.
+With limited availability of healthy food in communities with low incomes, a preponderance of soda and junk food marketing, and urban neighborhoods lacking safe places to play, we have slowly, quietly, and inadvertently created a world in which diabetes is the natural consequence.

 The childhood obesity epidemic of the past few decades has matured.
 Our state’s young adults will soon be forced to cope with a new reality: The growing diabetes epidemic is going to cost us — and cost us big — both financially and in human suffering.